munificent/game-programming-patterns/book/introduction.markdown

 classroom housing a couple of very beat up TRS-80s.
 Hoping to inspire us, a teacher found a printout of some simple BASIC programs for us to tinker with.

-The audio casette drives on the computers were broken, so any time we wanted to run some code, we'd have to carefully type it in from scratch.
+The audio cassette drives on the computers were broken, so any time we wanted to run some code, we'd have to carefully type it in from scratch.
 This led us to prefer programs that were only a few lines long: